sysgears/apollo-universal-starter-kit/docs/deployment.md

 `application-name` is the name of your application you've generated at the step 4 (creation of an app with the Heroku CLI).

-- If you're using a custom domain, the production URL will look like this:
+* If you're using a custom domain, the production URL will look like this:

 ```javascript
 config.options.defines.__WEBSITE_URL__ = '"http://domain-example.com"';
 ```

-Also, to use your custom domain name, you need to add this domain in [Heroku Dashboard].
+Remember to add the custom domain in [Heroku Dashboard].
 Select your application from the list, and then follow to the `Settings` tab.
 Scroll to the button **Add domain** and add your domain.

 7. If you're deploying your mobile app to Expo, you need to connect the app to the back-end URL.
 To do that, edit the `packages/mobile/.spinrc.js` file:

-- If you're deploying your app on Heroku without a custom domain name, the production URLs will look like this:
+* If you're deploying your app on Heroku without a custom domain name, the production URLs will look like this:

 ```javascript
 config.options.defines.__API_URL__ = '"https://application-name.herokuapp.com/graphql"';
 config.options.defines.__WEBSITE_URL__ = '"https://application-name.herokuapp.com"';
 ```

-- If you're using a custom domain, the production URLs will look like this:
+* If you're using a custom domain, the production URLs will look like this:

 ```javascript
 config.options.defines.__API_URL__ = '"http://domain-example.com/graphql"';